NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 .. rubric:: Aligned vs Unaligned Stripes

 * Aligned stripes is where each segment fits fully onto a   single OST.
 Processes accessing the file do so at   corresponding stripe boundaries.
 * Unaligned stripes means some file segments are split   across OSTs.

 .. rubric:: Progressive File Layouts

-The /scratch1 and /scratch2 file systems are enabled with afeature called "Progressive File Layouts" (PFL) that doesfile layout in a way which is efficient for the vastmajority of use cases.
-It will use a single stripe count forsmall files (reducing overhead) and increase the striping asthe file gets bigger (increasing bandwidth and balancingcapacity), all without any user involvement.
+The /scratch1 and /scratch2 file systems are enabled with afeature called "Progressive File Layouts" (PFL) that does file layout in a way which is efficient for the vast majority of use cases.
+It uses a single stripe count for small files (reducing overhead) and increases the striping as the file gets bigger (increasing bandwidth and balancingcapacity), all without any user involvement.
-These file systems are also augmented by a set of SSD OSTs(described above) and with the PFL capability is furtheroptimized for small file performance.
-By default smallerfiles are stored completely in SSD, which further decreasesrandom operation latency and allows the HDDs to run moreefficiently for streaming reads and writes.
-The defaultconfiguration will automatically stripe and place files inan generally optimal fashion to improve I/O performance forvarying file sizes, including the use of SSDs for bettersmall-file performance.
-The defaults also attempt to makethe best use of the SSD targets (which are faster, but havemuch less capacity than HDDs).
+These file systems are also augmented by a set of SSD OSTs (described above) and with the PFL capability is further optimized for small file performance.
+By default, smaller files are stored completely in SSD, which further decreases random operation latency and allows the HDDs to run more efficiently for streaming reads and writes.
+The default configuration will automatically stripe and place files in a generally optimal fashion to improve I/O performance for varying file sizes, including the use of SSDs for better small-file performance.
+The defaults also attempt to makethe best use of the SSD targets (which are faster, but have much less capacity than HDDs).
 More details on PFL are available `<here: http://wiki.lustre.org/Progressive_File_Layoutshttp://doc.lustre.org/lustre_manual.xhtml#pfl>`_

 **Important Note:** The PFL feature makes much of theinformation documented below regarding customizing stripingunnecessary.